koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/cAC4AXiNC5ig6jQnc/dc4zupnie9hr2hm7tfnx)
 <br/>Figure: A [mouse with cheese subshards](https://imgur.com/a/doRBRs4).

+> [!thanks] Credits
-**Credits:** Work completed under [SERI MATS 3.0](https://www.serimats.org/).
+> Work completed under [SERI MATS 3.0](https://www.serimats.org/).
 If you want to get into alignment research and work on projects like this, look out for a possible MATS 4.0 during this summer, and apply to the shard theory stream.
 If you're interested in helping out now, contact [`alex@turntrout.com`](mailto:alex@turntrout.com).
+>

-The core MATS team (Alex, Uli, and Peli) all worked on code, theory, and data analysis to varying degrees.
+> The core MATS team (Alex, Uli, and Peli) all worked on code, theory, and data analysis to varying degrees.
 Individual contributions to this post:
+>

-- Ulisse Mini, shard theory MATS mentee: Proposing and visualizing vector fields (which quickly dispelled mistaken ideas we had about behavioral tendencies), crucial backend code and support, network retraining, and creating the maze editor and other maze management tools.
+> Ulisse Mini, shard theory MATS mentee
+> : Proposing and visualizing vector fields (which quickly dispelled mistaken ideas we had about behavioral tendencies), crucial backend code and support, network retraining, and creating the maze editor and other maze management tools.
+>
-- Peli Grietzer, shard theory MATS mentee: Data collection and statistics, data analysis (e.g. locating channel 55), hypothesis generation (e.g. the cheese vector locally blinding the agent to cheese).
+> Peli Grietzer, shard theory MATS mentee
+> : Data collection and statistics, data analysis (e.g. locating channel 55), hypothesis generation (e.g. the cheese vector locally blinding the agent to cheese).
+>
-- Alex Turner (`TurnTrout`), shard theory MATS mentor: Ideas for the cheese vector and channel 55 retargetability, code, experiment design and direction, management, writing this post and generating the media.
+> Alex Turner (`TurnTrout`), shard theory MATS mentor
+> : Ideas for the cheese vector and channel 55 retargetability, code, experiment design and direction, management, writing this post and generating the media.
+>
-- Monte MacDiarmid, independent researcher: Code/infrastructure (e.g. hooking and patching code), advice.
+> Monte MacDiarmid, independent researcher
+> : Code/infrastructure (e.g. hooking and patching code), advice.
+>
-- David Udell, independent researcher: Helped write this post.
+> David Udell, independent researcher
+> : Helped write this post.
+>

-This post only showcases some of the results of our MATS research project.
+> This post only showcases some of the results of our MATS research project.
 For example, we're excited to release more of Uli's work on e.g. visualizing capability evolution over the course of training, and computing value- and policy-head agreement, and Monte's work on linear probes and weight reflections.
 Our repo is [`procgen_tools`](https://github.com/UlisseMini/procgen-tools).

-> [!thanks]
+>
 >Thanks to Andrew Critch, Adrià Garriga-Alonso, Lisa Thiergart and Aryan Bhatt for feedback on a draft.
 Thanks to Neel Nanda for feedback on the original project proposal.
 Thanks to Garrett Baker, Peter Barnett, Quintin Pope, Lawrence Chan, and Vivek Hebbar for helpful conversations.

 [^1]: If the net probability vector is the zero vector, that could mean: